mrbuche/chain_breaking_polymer_networks/examples/example_1/README.md

 # Example 1

-This is simplest self-complete example of using this package. [user_file.py](user_file.py) contains the full code.
+This is an example of using this package that is both simple and relevant.

-As always, begin by importing the package:
+[user_file.py](user_file.py) contains the full code.
+Begin by importing the package:

 	from chain_breaking_polymer_networks import *